opis/docs/json-schema/2.x/number.md

 {% include drafts.html v="all" %}

-A number is valid against this keyword if the division between the number and the the value of this keyword results in an integer.
+A number is valid against this keyword if the division between the number and the value of this keyword results in an integer.
 Value of this keyword must be a strictly positive number (zero is not allowed).

 {% capture schema %}